Send-It-Industries/Front-End-Capstone/README.md

 Author: Richard Cuffee

 Initial view of QA section with answers expanded for one of the questions.
 Report button hides reported entries, and helpful button only allows one click per user per entry.

 ![qa1](./readmeImages/qa1.png)

-Modal Add Review form with validation for required fields and valid email
+Modal Add Review form with validation for required fields and valid email.

 ![qa2](./readmeImages/qa2.png)

 Modal Add Answer form with validation for required fields and valid email.
 Allows answers to be added to specific product.

 ![qa3](./readmeImages/qa3.png)

 ### Ratings and Reviews